Forgiven04/Forgiven04/README.md

-- 👋 Hi, I’m @Forgiven04
+- 👋 Hi, I’m @jpgentil_
 - 👀 I’m interested in make network with incredible people
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently studying Computer Science at CS50x and in a presencial bachelors course at Universidade Federal de Roraima - UFRR
-- 💞️ I’m looking to collaborate on projects that my know how may help
+- 💞️ I’m looking to collaborate on projects that my knowledge how may help
 - 📫 How to reach me?
-Send me a discord message on Forgiven#2148 or send me an email at joaopaulogentilf@gmail.com
+Send me a discord message on Forgiven2148 or send me an email at joaopaulogentilf@gmail.com